Chuck Tanner

 Charles William Tanner (July 4, 1928 – February 11, 2011) was an American professional baseball player and manager.
-A left fielder and pinch hitter who appeared in 396 games in Major League Baseball between 1955 and 1962, he was known for his unwavering confidence and infectious optimism.
+A left fielder and pinch hitter who appeared in 396 games in Major League Baseball (MLB) between 1955 and 1962, he was known for his unwavering confidence and infectious optimism.
 As a manager for all or parts of 19 seasons, he led the Pittsburgh Pirates to a World Series championship in 1979.
 In his last baseball job, he served as a senior advisor to Pirates general manager Neal Huntington.

 Playing career

 A left-handed batter and thrower, Tanner signed his first professional baseball contract with the Boston Braves.
 He played for eight seasons (1955–1962) for four teams: the Milwaukee Braves, Chicago Cubs, Cleveland Indians and Los Angeles Angels.
 In 396 games played, Tanner batted .261 with 21 home runs.
 While with the Braves, Tanner hit a home run off the first pitch in his first career at-bat on April 12, 1955.
 He is the only Braves player to hit a home run in his first at-bat in Milwaukee.